 The Yorkville Historical Society has no archives, genealogical records, or research staff.

 A great resource for your genealogical and historical research inquiries is the Historical Center of York County.
-The Historical Center of York County opened in 1989 to serve as York County’s archival repository to collect and preserve information of historical importance and is located at 210 East Jefferson Street, York, SC 29745.
-Use this link to find out how to submit your research request to the Historical Center of York County or check our resources page for other options
+The Historical Center of York County opened in 1989 to serve as York County’s archival repository to collect and preserve information of historical importance and is located at 210 East Jefferson Street, York, SC.
+Use this link to find out how to submit your research request to the Historical Center of York County, or check the YHS resources page for other options.

 See more information on our Facebook page.